microsoft/language-server-protocol/_specifications/specification-3-16.md

 * method: 'workspace/didCreateFiles'
 * params: `CreateFilesParams`

-#### <a href="#workspace_willRenameFiles" name="workspace_willRename" class="anchor">WillRenameFiles Notification (:arrow_right:)</a>
+#### <a href="#workspace_willRenameFiles" name="workspace_willRenameFiles" class="anchor">WillRenameFiles Request (:leftwards_arrow_with_hook:)</a>

-The will rename files notification is sent from the client to the server before files are actually renamed.
+The will rename files request is sent from the client to the server before files are actually renamed.
+The request can return a WorkspaceEdit which will be applied to workspace before the files are renamed.
+Please note that clients might drop results if computing the edit took too long or if a server constantly fails on this request.
+This is done to keep renames fast and reliable.

 _Client Capability_:
 * property name (optional): `workspace.files.willRename`
 * property type: `boolean`

-The capability indicates that the client supports `workspace/willRenameFiles` notifications.
+The capability indicates that the client supports `workspace/willRenameFiles` requests.

 _Server Capability_:
 * property name (optional): `workspace.files.willRename`
-* property type: `bool`
+* property type: `boolean`

-The capability indicates that the server is interested in `workspace/willRenameFiles` notifications.
+The capability indicates that the server is interested in `workspace/willRenameFiles` requests.

 _Registration Options_: none

-_Notification_:
+_Request_:
 * method: 'workspace/willRenameFiles'
 * params: `RenameFilesParams` defined as follows: